dzooli/tvtrader/README.md

 ### Fetcher

 - Receiving price information from TradingView
-- Publishing the prices upon HTTP GET in JSON format
+- Publishing the prices upon HTTP GET with some additional data in JSON format

 ### Store